Hablamos Español Insurance Companies We Work With

 The part that catches owners off guard

-• Cost tracks authority, radius, cargo, and driver records.
+• Cost generally tracks authority status, operating radius, cargo, and driver records.

-• New authority is the most expensive stage.
+• New authority is typically the most expensive stage because there is no history yet.

-• Safety and loss history move the number over time.
+• Safety and loss history tend to move the number over time, in your favor or against.

 The Vantage Point